iloncka-ds/culicidaelab/README.md

 pip install culicidaelab
 ```

-This includes CPU-based inference using ONNX Runtime, giving you everything needed for fast lightweight mosquito classification inference, and includes all core functionality without heavy ML frameworks, such as configuration management, resource handling, and model downloading capabilities.
+This includes CPU-based inference using ONNX Runtime, giving you everything needed for fast, lightweight mosquito classification inference, and includes all core functionality without heavy ML frameworks, such as configuration management, resource handling, and model downloading capabilities.

 ### Installation Profiles